Terms and Conditions

 9. Important note on Payments

-9.1 We can’t verify Account Details for Payments made to non-Westpac accounts.
+9.1 We can’t verify Account Details for Payments made to non-Westpac accounts or Osko Payments.
 If the receiving financial institution has an account with the Account Details you enter, the Payment will usually be completed.

 9.4 If you have the permission to create multiple Payments, you need to carefully review the details for each Payment including the Account Details.
 You will be given the option to save the Payment details into a Payment template after the Payments are approved.